Blog

-Everybody's talking about ChatGPT and how it's going to impact what happens in the classroom.
+Everybody’s talking about ChatGPT and its impact on schools.

 But what about all the other ways we generate information in schools?
 Sure, ChatGPT might make writing that essay on symbolism in MacBeth a whole lot easier (which makes grading a whole lot harder!)
 But there are real positives to our new AI pal and we should embrace it as the gift that it is: a free personal teaching assistant.
 The one who does the research, drafts the initial materials, finds all the source materials, and just generally carries out the grunt work.